An Italian-inspired dessert full of summer strawberry goodness

 What kind of ricotta should I use for this cake?

-We used a 5% milk fat ricotta, and that worked out beautifully.
+For our strawberry ricotta cake with olive oil we used a 5% milk fat ricotta, and that worked out beautifully.
 Our suspicion is that any ricotta would do just fine however.

 Beating the egg whites separately seems like extra effort.
 Is it really necessary?